 Following my post this week on the worst 10 year 50/50 stock/bond portfolio returns I received a number of requests from people asking what these performance numbers would look like on a real (inflation-adjusted) basis.
 Here are annualized the results:

-The deflationary period of the 1930s actually improves the performance on those 10 year cycles.
+The deflationary period of the 1930s actually improves the performance of those 10-year cycles.
 A few of these returns did drop into negative territory after accounting for inflation.
-Two of the negative 10 year returns occured in the highly inflationary 1970s period while the 10 year stretch from 1937-1946 was just slightly negative.
+Two of the negative 10 year returns occurred in the highly inflationary 1970s period while the 10 year stretch from 1937-1946 was just slightly negative.